Trac-Systems/tap-protocol-specs/README.md

 | Mint op | token-mint  | mint  |
 | Transfer op | token-transfer  | transfer  |

+From Bitcoin Block 861,576 onwards the full ticker range of 1 - 32 symbols are supported within the TAP Protocol.

 #### Ord Wallet Versioning

 The TAP Protocol follows a defined upgrade path for indexers to support and benefit from ord wallet updates.
 Ord wallet upgrades are followed conservatively.